discreetlogcontracts/dlcspecs/Protocol.md

   - set `contract_id` from the `sign_dlc` message.
   - set `close_signature` to a valid signature, using the private key associated with its `funding_pubkey` for the close transaction, as defined in the [transaction specification](Transactions.md#close-transaction).
   - set `extra_signatures` to contain valid witnesses for every funding input specified by `extra_inputs` and in the same order.
+  - set `close_locktime` to be a UNIX timestamp, or a block height as distinguished [here](https://en.bitcoin.it/wiki/NLockTime).
+  - set `close_locktime` to be less than or equal to current UNIX timestamp or block.

 The recipient: